Skip to content

 Things to see in Shangri-La

 Why do people want to visit this part of Yunnan?
-Well first of all this is an interesting area because it belongs geographically and ethnically to Tibet.
+Well, first of all, this is an exciting area because it belongs geographically and ethnically to Tibet.

-Visiting Tibet (here is my guide) is difficult, expensive, and time-consuming (although totally worth it) so this is a good alternative for many.
-You’ll see lots of Tibetan temples and Tibetan people, although the attire they wear is completely different from other Tibetan areas.
+Visiting Tibet (here is my guide) is difficult, expensive, and time-consuming (although worth it), so this is a good alternative for many.
+You’ll see lots of Tibetan temples and Tibetan people, although the attire they wear is entirely different from other Tibetan areas.

 Here are some of the things you can visit in the area.

-One of the highlights of the city is the old town called in Chinese Dukezong 独克宗 who, until the big fire of 2014, dated back to 1300 years ago.
-Unfortunately, it was completely destroyed and it has since then being rebuilt.
-The local government tried to preserve the same architectural style but it’s in fact a “brand new old town”.
+One of the city’s highlights is the old town called in Chinese Dukezong 独克宗 who, until the big fire of 2014, dated back to 1300 years ago.
+Unfortunately, it was destroyed, and it has since been rebuilt.
+The local government tried to preserve the same architectural style, but it’s, in fact, a “brand new old town.”

-The old town it’s pretty small but it’s quite nice with its numerous local restaurants and small shops.
-It’s the ideal place to stay for a couple of nights while you explore the surrounding area.
+The old town is small but lovely, with numerous local restaurants and small shops.
+It’s the ideal place to stay for a few nights while you explore the surrounding area.
 You can use Trip.com to book a hotel there.

-One of the most famous restaurants is called Flying Tiger, a good restaurant founded by a french guy who has since then, unfortunately, died.
-The restaurant is still managed by his wife.
-It’s a bit pricey but the food is good.
+One of the most famous restaurants is Flying Tiger, a good restaurant founded by a French guy who unfortunately died.
+His wife still manages the restaurant.
+It’s a bit pricey, but the food is good.

 Half a day in Napahai 纳帕海 Nature Reserve